mateuszdorobek/python3.info/advanced/oop/abstract-interface.rst

         Software entity with public methods and attribute declaration

     implement
         Class implements interface if has all public fields and methods from interface

-How do you specify and enforce an interface spec in Python? [#PyDocIFace]_
+How do you specify and enforce an interface spec in Python?

 An interface specification for a module as provided by languages such as C++ and Java describes the prototypes for the methods and functions